jaumard/flare_splash_screen/README.md

 `name` : path/name of the flare animation

-`next` : screen to show once animation is finished
+`next` : screen to show once animation is finished as widget builder

 `loopAnimation`: animation name to run, default same as first param